xanderlent/intel-npu-highlevel-rpms/README.md

     - tokenizers (TODO)
       - rust-numpy (TODO: Needs nalgebra ^0.32 which isn't packaged in F41+.)
       - rust-esaxx-rs
-        - rust-criterion (TODO: Needs dep vers which aren't packaged in F41+.)
+        - rust-criterion (TODO: All the dependencies were orphaned leaves and removed from F41+.
+Also only a dev dependency?)
     - safetensors (+numpy,+torch extras, since they're in Fedora, but without other extras like Tensorflow)
   - pyroma (only required for +dev)
   - sphinx-book-theme (only required for +dev)